jrobinson2786/Cyclistic-Capstone-Project/README.md

 ## Additional Information:
 * Full project and portfolio coming soon...
 * Here is a [link](https://public.tableau.com/app/profile/jack.robinson5140) to my Tableau Public Profile!!!
+* The data for this project is based on Chicago's Divvy Bikes and can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html)
+* The data has been made available by Motivate Intl.
+Inc. Under this [License](https://ride.divvybikes.com/data-license-agreement)